wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/3-entity-forms.md

 ## Add a table form to your portal

-An table form defines the required behavior but does not contain information about how and where on the site that the form should be rendered.
+A table form defines the required behavior but does not contain information about how and where on the site that the form should be rendered.
 Two methods to render a table form in a portal are:

 - The table form can be explicitly specified as a target for a table list action like Create, Update, or Edit.
 In this case, the form will be rendered in a modal pop-up window.
 Certain limitations apply when the form is rendered in a pop-up window, for example, the ability to create related records from subgrids is not available.
 - Similar to a table list, a table form component can be added to a webpage from portals Studio.
 This action will place a Liquid tag on the webpage copy to render the table form.